It’s time to make your metrics work for you…

 Analytics are probably the least sexy topic for a lot of us entrepreneurs, amiright?
 I’ll be the first one to say that I’m certainly no pro at them, but over the last 4 years of running Rebel Office, I’ve learned that one of the most valuable things you can do in your business is review and reflect.
-Your numbers are a big part of that.
+Metrics are a big part of that.

 The biggest question: “What worked and what didn’t?”

 Asking this question, and having real, quantifiable answers to it can seriously move the needle in the business.
 Not only does it validate what’s working, but it also brings to light the activities and functions of your business that aren’t doing anything but sucking your time, money and attention.

 Frankly, putting your metrics to work means you don’t have to work as much at taking your business to the next level.

 “Okay, that’s cool.
 But how do I actually do that?”
 Wow, I am so glad you asked.
 Let me run through my three steps for easily prioritizing your metrics in your business.